Mating quadratic maps with the modular group III: The modular Mandelbrot set

 (ii) for each $p/q$ the intersection of $L_{p/q}$ with the closure of the main component of $\mathring\m$ is the single point $\{a_{p/q}\}$;

-(iii) for each $p/q$ the limb $L_{p/q}$ is closed and connected. \end{lemma} \begin{proof} Parts (i) and (ii) follow from the fact that the main component of $\mathring\m$ is the set of parameter values for which the alpha-fixed-point of $\F_a$ is an attractor, and the fact that the derivative of $\F_a$ at its alpha-fixed-point is a holomorphic function of $a$.
+(iii) for each $p/q$ the limb $L_{p/q}$ is closed and connected. \end{prop} \begin{proof} Parts (i) and (ii) follow from the fact that the main component of $\mathring\m$ is the set of parameter values for which the alpha-fixed-point of $\F_a$ is an attractor (the analytic expression of the derivative of $\F_a$ at its alpha-fixed-point shows we have a unique main component, see Section 7 in \cite{BL2}), the fact that the derivative of $\F_a$ at its alpha-fixed-point is a holomorphic function of $a$, and the fact that $\m$ does not have irrational limbs (see \cite{BL2}).
 Part (iii) follows from parts (i) and (ii) since $\m$ is connected (Lemma \ref{connected} above). \end{proof}

 To prove the main results of this subsection and the next, we shall need to use properties of the parabolic Mandelbrot set ${\mathcal M}_1$ analogous to properties of $\m$ and the classical Mandelbrot set $\mathcal M$.
 We shall refer to \cite{PR} for proofs of these: alternatively they may be proved by the methods of \cite{BL2}.
 The first concerns the existence of a rational combinatorial rotation number for a repelling alpha-fixed-point.